dssg/jakarta_smart_city_traffic_safety_public/README.md

 #### Uploading files to an S3 Bucket

-For long term storage, raw videos can be uploaded to an S3 bucket by running:
+For long-term storage, raw videos can be uploaded to an S3 bucket by running:

 `python src/main/upload_videos_to_s3.py`